Orcomp/DemoWebsite/documentation/sampledata/sampledata.md

 ![Safety Stocks](images/SafetyStock1.png)

-- Hide operations and resources that are all green
+- Hide operations and resources that are all green (To allow you to focus on what matters)

 ![Safety Stocks Filtered](images/SafetyStock2.png)